nb-0310/planit/README.md

 - Material-UI: UI component library for React
 - Tailwind CSS: Utility-first CSS framework
 - JavaScript: Programming language for web development
+- Vite: Fast and efficient development build tool, used to enhance the performance of the project.

 ## Contributing